Contact TAS

 Find out more about TASWhat happens when I call the TAS toll-free number to open a case?

-When you call the TAS toll-free number you will be connected with the Centralized Case Intake (CCI) team who is your first point of contact with the Taxpayer Advocate Service.
+When you call the TAS toll-free number you will be connected with tan advocate who is your first point of contact with the Taxpayer Advocate Service.
 They will guide you along the process to start your case and get the help you need.

-The Taxpayer Advocate Service is currently experiencing a high volume of assistance requests due to tax return processing delays.
+The Taxpayer Advocate Service is currently experiencing a high volume of assistance requests.
 As a result, you may experience lengthy wait times while trying to connect with an advocate or while waiting for a return call.
 See if you qualify for our assistance.
 If you qualify, you can download and submit a Form 911.

 How to start a case with TAS?

 There are several ways to request a case in TAS.
-The easiest is to download the Form 911 and mail or fax it to your local office.
-You should hear back from your assigned case advocate regarding your submitted Form 911.
+The easiest is to email the Form 911.
+You should hear back from your assigned case advocate within 30 days regarding your submitted Form 911.

 What happens if my case is accepted by TAS?